 The 8.5", the 9.5", and the 10.5" ring-gear axles are AAM products.
 I think there's an 11.5 axle used on the C3500HD that's a Dana product.
 But I don't think there's a "GM" axle in the bunch.

 This composite shaft was on a vehicle with a 9.5 AAM axle--but how/why GM selects which driveshaft construction goes with which powertrain is way beyond my pay-grade.

-Any recollection what year that truck was, where you found the composite shaft?
+Old enough to have RWAL.
+GM went to 4WAL (EBC4) in '92.Any recollection what year that truck was, where you found the composite shaft?

-I don't know how they determine it either.
+I was amazed to see a lightweight driveshaft under a Diesel.I don't know how they determine it either.
 I suppose it's a balance between weight of the finished shaft, length and torque requirements.

-It's my opinion that many aluminum AAM shafts are garbage.
+Given a 1-piece rear driveshaft, I think the ratio of rear U-joints to front U-joints is about 3:1.
+It's almost always the rear U-joint that's failed.
+Not so often the front one goes.It's my opinion that many aluminum AAM shafts are garbage.
 I'm very happy with my steel shaft.
 I was just looking at it the other day....
 The front u-joint is still fine after almost 300K miles.
 The rear has a little slop.
 It's been replaced once before.